nirm44n/ChatImpl/README.md

-Chatbot designed in QML to assist in answering customer questions.
+Chatbot designed in C++ & QML to assist in answering customer questions.